-- Cocoa Powder – Seek out cocoa powder with no additives, it should 100% cocoa powder.
+- Cocoa Powder – Seek out cocoa powder with no additives.
+It should be 100% cocoa powder.
 Dutch or natural cocoa is fine, and raw cacao powder is great too!
-Dutched cocoa is treated with alkaline giving it a deep dark chocolate color and milder taste, while both natural cocoa and raw cacao are free from any processing and lighter in color.
+Dutched cocoa is treated with alkaline, giving it a deep dark chocolate color and milder taste.
+Both natural cocoa and raw cacao are free from any processing and lighter in color.

 - Sugar – Use pure cane sugar, white or brown, or coconut sugar (I used the latter because it’s not as sweet as other sugars and has a caramely flavor).
 If you prefer sweeter brownies, use pure cane sugars.